-In developing this Vision, the Partners actively engaged a diverse range of community neighborhood groups, associations, and citizens to ensure that the Blue River Greenway can fulfill the needs and desires of all residents and stakeholders now and in the future. facilitators Experienced with backgrounds in equity, environmental justice, and community engagement shepherd the helped conversations and solicit dialogue, input, feedback, and guidance.
+In developing this Vision, the Partners actively engaged a diverse range of community groups, neighborhood associations, and citizens to ensure that the Blue River Greenway can fulfill the needs and desires of all residents and stakeholders now and into the future.
+Experienced facilitators with backgrounds in equity, environmental justice, and community engagement helped shepherd the conversations and solicited dialogue, input, feedback, and guidance.
 The resulting Water Equity Road Map (WERM), a companion to this Vision, will guide our work, helping to ensure equitable access to nature and healthy outdoor recreation, promote climate justice, and provide shared economic and workforce development driven by continuous neighborhood engagement.